UiL-OTS-labs/jspsych-uil-template-docs/README.md

 H             | The _init_-block: with this part, the experiment starts -for real- by 'executing the timeline'.

 # 3. The experiment data store
-Most information about should be availble once you have logged in to the [Experiment Data Store](https://experiment-datastore.acc.lab.hum.uu.nl).
+Most information should be availble once you have logged in to the [Experiment Data Store](https://experiment-datastore.acc.lab.hum.uu.nl).

 # 4. Making the experiment ready for online testing
 Most generally, once you have requested/defined your experiment folder, you have to copy the _Access key_ for your experiment to be the new value for the ACCESS_KEY constant in _your version_ of the `globals.js` file.
 So, say you have been given the code `N278123456-%^&&8888*(*7777--090900!#$%1234`, implement it like this: